KipkuruiYegon/twilio_whatsapp_chatbot/README.md

-#twilio_whatsapp_chatbot that
+#Whatsapp_chatbot that fetches products using API.
-- customers to search products ,add to cart,checkout and place order.
+- allows customers to search products ,add to cart,checkout and place order.